tbnobed/tdmedia/UPDATING_PRODUCTION.md

 - The session table might be recreated during the update.
 This will invalidate any existing user sessions, requiring users to log in again.
 - Make sure your firewall allows outbound connections to SendGrid's SMTP servers if you plan to use the email functionality.
+- Set the APP_DOMAIN environment variable to your actual application domain (e.g., 'app.trilogydigital.com') to ensure welcome emails contain the correct login URLs.
 - No database schema migrations are required for this update as all changes are compatible with the existing schema.